Thank you to our reviewers!

 How to become a CVIR reviewer

-In case you already provided your personal classifications, we ask you to kindly check their correctness once again to be sure that your expertise is properly valued.
+In case you already provided your personal classifications, we ask you to reconfirm their correctness to be sure that your expertise is properly listed.
 To do so please visit the Editorial Manager website.

 Why become a CVIR reviewer